Malivce/cloud-security-portfolio/notes/s3_security.md

 ## Security mindset
 S3 security is primarily about configuration.
 Most S3-related incidents are caused by human error, not AWS service failures.
+Public access allows anyone on the internet to read S3 objects without authentication and is a common cause of data breaches.